Harrowbarrow & Metherell Pre-school and Harrowbarrow School PSA are holding Read more →

 Class 4 is a mixed year 5 and year 6 group.
 They are currently taught by Melissa Pinfield, the Deputy Headteacher.
-Mr Hunt works with the class on Monday, Tuesday and Wednesday afternoons teaching Art, Topic, Science and RE.
+Mr Hunt works with the class on Monday afternoons teaching Art, Topic, Science and RE.
 Mrs Lane works with the class on a Thursday morning teaching the Year 5 maths.
 They are supported by teaching assistant Heather Thomson.

 Information from the teacher